joergboe/MakeItSimple/README.md

 ## Features

-This github repository has a set of simple makefiles that may be useful for small or medium sized C++ projects without any further build system.
-The scripts build executable targets from c++source files in the current project directory and create a JSON Compilation Database for the clang language server.
+This github repository has a set of simple makefiles that may be useful for small or medium sized C and C++ projects without any further build system.
+The scripts build executable targets from c-, c++- and assembler source files in the current project directory and create a JSON Compilation Database for the clang language server.
 These makefiles only use functions that are available in a standard GNU Linux installation and do not require any additional build tools to be installed.
-They are therefore ideally suited to get a quick introduction to the C++ world.
+They are therefore ideally suited to get a quick introduction to the C/C++ world.

+Together with an editor that can use the capabilities of the Clang language server, it is possible to support code completion and code navigation in the best possible and interactive way.

 An interactive project wizard allows a convenient and quick creation of the project skeleton for 5 different project types.

+Make automatically determines which pieces of a program need to be recompiled, and issues commands to recompile them.
 For maximum performance, all make scripts support parallel build.

 The scripts keeps track of the last used configuration and perform a complete build, if changes in the build configuration have been detected.